 Denika Campbell, Head of People & Talent

-Women have historically been under-represented within the tech industry and, as a result, many women still feel discouraged about venturing into tech.
+Women have historically been underrepresented within the tech industry and, as a result, many women still feel discouraged about venturing into tech.

-Whilst there have been an increasing number of women in tech roles, there is still more work to do.
+While there have been an increasing number of women in tech roles, there is still more work to do.
 Women continue to face challenges such as gender bias, discrimination, and unequal pay, which can make it difficult for them to advance in their careers.

 Despite these challenges, women have made significant contributions to the development of technology.
-They have brought unique perspectives and insights to the industry, and have been instrumental in creating technologies that are more user-friendly and accessible for all.
+They have brought unique perspectives and insights to the industry and have been instrumental in creating technologies that are more user-friendly and accessible for all.

 Women play a crucial role in the tech industry.
 It is important to support and empower them so that we can encourage and inspire more women to pursue careers in tech and build an inclusive industry.

-In my role as Head of People & Talent, I strive to create and maintain a culture where women feel supported, comfortable and empowered to achieve their career goals.
+In my role as Head of People & Talent, I strive to create and maintain a culture where women feel supported, comfortable, and empowered to achieve their career goals.

 To the women in tech around our business and around the world, we salute you!